magnusmaynard/ratcam/capture/README.md

 # Capture :movie_camera:
-This is package used for capturing images of rats on the Jetson Nanoe, which can be later processed by ratcam-process.
+For acquiring videos of rats from the camera, to be run on the Jetson Nano.
+These video can then be processed later.

 ## Hardware List
 - Jetson Nano